HatlessStudios/Westmarch/README.md

 # Westmarch

-Helpers tool for running largescale tabletop RPGs
+Helpers tool for running largescale tabletop RPGs.
+Initially setup to assist the Exeter Games Society with running their Westmarches campaign on the island of Fennport, established in 2018.

-## Repository Setup
+## What Stack Are We Ising

+## How To Contribute

 Contributors are to make a fork of the repository on their own personal account.
-In there you may develop any features you may wish.
-When a feature has been tested, rebase to the appropriate branch and push to the master repo.
-The group will then review the code changes and merge as neccesary.
+In there, you may develop any features you may wish.
+When a feature has been tested, please send us a merge request to the appropriate branch.
+The project leads will then review the updates and merge as neccesary.

 ## Features Checklist

 * Character Viewing
 * Inventory Management
 * Quest System (Tavern)
+* Economy Modelling
+* Item Name Generator

+Please let us know if you have any further comments, ideas, or criticisms.